NicknameAlwaystaken/Bounce-Climber/GAMEMANUAL.md

 ### Behavior

-#### Bouncing
+-   #### Bouncing

-By default player will be always bouncing with a set velocity, to change bounce height player is given vertical movement, but instead of bounce velocity it introduces gravity changes.
+    - By default player will be always bouncing with a set velocity, to change bounce height player is given vertical movement, but instead of bounce velocity it introduces gravity changes.
 This way player can levitate a bit or fall down faster.

 ### Controls

+-   None documented yet.

 ### Abilities

-#### Dash ability
+-   #### Dash ability

-Player can dash to a direction by double-tapping left or right (or alternatively tapping shift + directional key).
+    - Player can dash to a direction by double-tapping left or right (or alternatively tapping shift + directional key).
 It will reset falling speed on use, and will dash a set distance to left and right and reset horizontal movement at the end of dash.
 By reset I mean setting it to zero (or maybe some other value in the future).

-#### Dive ability
+-   #### Dive ability

-Player is able to dive with great speed downwards to hit into a platform faster than just plainly falling.
+    - Player is able to dive with great speed downwards to hit into a platform faster than just plainly falling.
 It is activated by pressing Down-key

-#### Charge Jump ability
+-   #### Charge Jump ability

-Player is able to reach greater heights using Charge Jump.
+    - Player is able to reach greater heights using Charge Jump.
 It's used by holding down Down-key whlist you are ontop of a surface.
 It will pause [**Bouncing**](#bouncing) during, and the longer you hold the higher you can jump.

 </details>